rl-duan/runlinduan/content/publication/DesignFromX/index.md

 ---
-title: 'Understanding Generative AI in Art: An Interview Study with Artists on G-AI from an HCI Perspective'
+title: 'DesignFromX: Empowering End-User Product Design using Reference Design Fea- tures Drawn from Everyday Products'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Runlin Duan
+  - Chenfei Zhu
+  - Yuzhao Chen
+  - Yichen Hu
   - Jingyu Shi
-  - Rahul Jain
-  - Runlin Duan
   - Karthik Ramani

 # Author notes (optional)